 Since their first publication in 1970, the beloved books of James Alfred Wight, published under the pen name James Herriot, have held a special place in people’s hearts throughout the world.

-UK’s Channel 5, who commissioned the upcoming period series that begins filming in 2020, said that the “charming and heart-warming stories of community and compassion” promise to bring joy to viewers.
+UK’s Channel 5, who commissioned the upcoming period series, said that the “charming and heart-warming stories of community and compassion” promise to bring joy to viewers.

 Never out of print, the books have sold 60 million copies internationally becoming a global cultural phenomenon with devoted fans around the world.
 Their focus on community and its importance in our lives gives Herriot’s work an enduring power and contemporary resonance that reminds us all that belonging to a community makes us part of something greater than ourselves.